Alpha Chapter Bylaws

 - Eligibility for membership shall not be restricted according to race, nationality, creed, color, sexual orientation

-- The society shall elect four primary executive officers: a President, Vice-President, Secretary, and Treasurer.
+- The society shall elect four primary executive officers: a President, Events Coordinator, Web Secretary, Secretary, and Treasurer.

 - The term of an office shall be from the first day of D-Term until the day before the first day of D-term of the subsequent

 - Additional executive positions other than those specified above shall be created or removed at the discretion of

 the President, and the term for such positions shall be the same as the primary offices’.